Staghorn calculus

 Case Discussion

 Staghorn calculi are usually branching and so called because they resemble the antlers of a stag.
-They are usually composed of struvite and associated with recurrent urinary tract infections, resulting in alkaline urine.
+They are usually composed of struvite and are associated with recurrent urinary tract infections, resulting in alkaline urine.
 If untreated, this could progress to xanthogranulomatous pyelonephritis.

 How to use cases